logo

 Answer: a

-Explanation: The section of the jet, at which the flow in a liquid has minimum cross sectional area, is known as vena contracta.
+Explanation: The section of the jet, at which the flow in a liquid has a minimum cross sectional area, is known as vena contracta.
 This is due to the fact that liquid particles do not change their directions abruptly.

-8. Bell mouthed orifices can be categorised in according to _____
+8. Bell mouthed orifices can be categorised in according to ___________

 a) Size